escottalexander/stablecoin-challenge/README.md

 ---

+🌟 The final deliverable is an app that allows users to mint and manage a decentralized stablecoin (MyUSD) backed by ETH collateral, with features for depositing collateral, minting/burning tokens, managing positions, and participating in liquidations.
+Deploy your contracts to a testnet then build and upload your app to a public web server.
+Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

 🔍 First we should mention there are lots of different types of stablecoins on the market.
 Some are backed 1-1 with actual USD denominated assets in a bank (USDC, USDT).
 Others are backed by crypto and use special mechanisms to maintain their peg (Dai, RAI, LUSD/BOLD).

 📚 This challenge is modeled after one of the first crypto-backed stablecoins called Dai - back when the only thing backing it was ETH.
-Later Dai would allow multiple types of collateral and change its design somewhat so the version we are building is commonly referred to as "single collateral Dai".
+Later Dai would allow multiple types of collateral and change its design somewhat.
+The version we are building is commonly referred to as "single collateral Dai".

 ⚠️ You are highly encouraged to have completed the [Over-collateralized Lending challenge](https://speedrunethereum.com/challenge/over-collateralized-lending) prior to attempting this one since we will be building on that same basic system but won't be discussing it in detail.

+💬 Meet other builders working on this challenge and get help in the [Stablecoin Challenge Telegram](https://t.me/+y93US5WbP5dkNDFh)

 ---